St Peter's Church, Manchester: History

 Around the 1780s, Manchester's population was beginning to expand, and as the Industrial Revolution increased prosperity, there was a growth of church building in the town.
 St Peter's Church was established to provide a place of Christian worship for the town's expanding population.
 The Manchester Mercury of 9 December 1788 recorded: "We hear that the first stone of an intended new church in this town, to be called St, Peter's will be laid on Thursday next.
 The building is to be executed in stone after designs drawn by James Wyatt, Esq., of London, and wholly conducted under the direction of that eminent architect.
 There is therefore every reason to expect that this church, when completed will prove in a high degree commodious as a place of public worship and ornamental as an elegant structure."

-The church's first incumbent was the Rev Samuel Hall, a curate of St Ann's Church, Manchester, who lived in one of the first houses to be built on the new Oxford Road (later Oxford Street).
+The church's first incumbent was the Rev Samuel Hall, a curate of St Ann's Church, who lived in one of the first houses to be built on the new Oxford Road (later Oxford Street).
 Rev Hall served as honorary chaplain to the Manchester and Salford Volunteers.
 During church parades, he was known to omit the Athanasian Creed out of regard for the Nonconformists among their ranks, and this concession was controversial enough for Hall to be denied a position as a Fellow of Manchester Collegiate Church.
 Instead, his supporters raised the funds for St Peter's to be built, with Hall as the vicar.
 The foundation stone was laid on 11 December 1788 and bore the inscription:

 The first stone of this Edifice, to be consecrated to the service of God, was laid on Thursday the 11th Day of December, in the year 1788, by the Revd.
 Samuel Hall, the intended minister, and A Considerable Number of the Principal Merchants and Inhabitants of this Town; Liberal Supporters of this Pious work.

 At the time of its construction, St Peter's was bounded by countryside on its south, west and east sides, with open fields running down to the River Medlock.
-By 1801, a public square had been formed around the church, St Peter’s Square, and Oxford Street and Peter Street had been laid out, although Lower Mosley Street was still an unnamed track running through the fields to the south.
+By 1801, a public square had been formed around the church, St Peter's Square, and Oxford Street and Peter Street had been laid out, although Lower Mosley Street was still an unnamed track running through the fields to the south.

-St. Peter's Church was consecrated on Saturday 6 September 1794 by the Bishop of Chester, William Cleaver.
+St Peter's Church was consecrated on 6 September 1794 by the Bishop of Chester, William Cleaver.
 The essayist Thomas De Quincey had been a pupil of Rev Hall, and as a young boy, he was among the parishioners present at the consecration.
 He later recalled attending the ceremony in his 1821 article, Confessions of an English Opium-Eater:

 When I must have been nearing my tenth year, and when St. Peter's had been finished, occurred the opening, and, consequently (as an indispensable pre-condition), the consecration of that edifice by the bishop of the diocese (viz..
 Chester).
 I, as a ward of the incumbent, was naturally amongst those specially invited to the festival.